 Join subject matter experts as they provide an overview of why cybersecurity is important in the railway industry, highlighting attacks which have been executed on railways and asking the question as to whether your systems are protected, with your railway network and assets being monitored for attacks.

 This relevant for anyone who is involved in-

 - Operation and Maintenance of a railway

 - Design of railway networks and railway systems

 - Safety and risk assessments of railway systems and networks

 You do not need to be an Engineers Australia member to attend.

-Please Note: This is an in-person event only.
-Register to access details.
+Please note: This session is available as a webinar only.
+Register to access webinar details.